ruyisdk/ruyi/README.md

 because one doesn't have to first configure a Python environment.
 Either way, the feature set should be the same.

+Detailed installation instructions are also available [at our documentation site](https://ruyisdk.org/en/docs/Package-Manager/installation).

 ### ✅ Recommended: Install from PyPI

 This is the recommended way to install `ruyi` on your machine.
 In any Python